Acute Lymphoblastic Leukemia

 - About 90% of children who receive treatment are cured (remission for 10 years).

-- The five-year survival rate has increased significantly over time.
+- The acute lymphoblastic leukemia survival rate has increased significantly over time.
 As of 2017 (most recent available), the five-year survival rate for ALL is 70%.1

 Source: All statistics are extracted from the National Cancer Institute (NCI) Surveillance, Epidemiology, and End Results (SEER) Program.